-The increase was due to the Commission paying nine invoices for the administrative fee equal to 3% of the Commission's total receipts received by the Illinois Finance Authority during Calendar Year 2016 for the following periods:
+The decrease was due to the Commission processing nine invoices for the administrative fee equal to 3% of the Commission's total receipts received by the Illinois Finance Authority during Calendar Year 2016.
+The Commission did not process any fees in Calendar Year 2017.